 Microsoft Office 2013 makes it easier than ever for users to access their documents when and where they need them.
 But Microsoft wasn't thinking only about end users when it released the latest version of its application suite.
 The company also took into account the needs of IT professionals who must deploy Office across the enterprise.
 Office 2013 features include plenty of bells and whistles to make administrators happy, particularly when it comes to security.

 In fact, Microsoft has tackled a number of important areas to make Office a safer environment for enterprise workers.
 Security configurations have been updated and authentication has been enhanced.
 Functionality that supports trusted publishers, digital signatures and encrypted document recovery has also received a makeover.
-The latest version Office even includes new and improved Protected View and Information Rights Management (IRM) features.
+The latest version of Office even includes new and improved Protected View and Information Rights Management (IRM) features.

 Office 2013 security configurations